 She never went back.
 Now in her 60′s, Ruth doesn’t feel welcome in the Christian church.
 “They don’t want my questions or my thoughts.”

-How does your ministry make space to dialogue with kids about their questions?
+How does your church help people find answers to their questions?